davidegat/Lotus123-on-reMarkable/README.md

 <li>Season it as you like, I made a simple 123.bat file to launch directly Lotus, or you can add a command in your FDAUTO.BAT to autostart it.

 <h2>Very, very basic troubleshooting and infos</h2>
-<li>BOCHS with FreeDOS is choosy, due to limitations both of BOCHS and FreeDOS (more on the last), it may be needed to use <b>fdisk</b> into your reMarkable DOS box, to create partitions, than load back the img to Virtualbox to exchange files betweeen you and your newborn reMarkaDOS<br>
+<li>BOCHS with FreeDOS is choosy, due to limitations both of BOCHS and FreeDOS (more on the last), it may be needed to use <b>fdisk</b> into your reMarkable DOS box, to create partitions, than load back the img to Virtualbox to exchange files betweeen you and your newborn reMarkaDOS.
+Mounting a regular ISO image should also work (See above).<br>
 <li>FreeDOS in BOCHS doesn't eat disk images always the right way, it has to do with disk geometry, don't try to mount big images, it's DOS..<br>
 <li>Once you run a full copy of FreeDOS on BOCHS you will be able to mount almost everything, cd images included... since then, you will have to struggle to make BOCHS eat your images :(<br>
 <li>Lotus startup will be a little bit slow, depending on some BOCHS settins i found (see down).
 Tap two or three times -enter- and -space- and don't panic, just wait.
 Once run, I usually leave this in background, so tapping again the FreeDOS icon will bring it back immediatly when needed.